 Ontario, Manitoba, Saskatchewan and New Brunswick are the four provinces in Canada that rejected the carbon tax (or couldn’t meet the climate requirements) proposed by the federal government.
 Then, earlier in 2018, Prime Minister Justin Trudeau announced not only that the tax will be imposed in these four regions, but also that the residents will be reimbursed for such expenditures as part of the “Climate Action Incentive.”
 On January 1, 2020, a federally imposed carbon tax also came into effect in Alberta.

 Essentially, this means new taxes on electricity, gas and heating that come from “dirty energy sources.”
-The federal levy goes into effect on April 1, 2019, and will only impact the provinces that aren’t already covered by a local carbon tax program.
+The federal levy went into effect on April 1, 2019, and will only impact the provinces that aren’t already covered by a local carbon tax program.
 The main idea behind it is to make fossil fuels less accessible, thereby reducing greenhouse gas emissions and incentivizing green energy use.

 Canadians in these provinces will pay $20 per tonne of fossil fuels.
 By 2020, the prices will rise to $50 a tonne.
 However, the federal government will provide residents with incentives, so the measures don’t turn into a financial burden for Canadians.
 For all of the four provinces inside of the imposed program, the average household will receive back more than the money it paid in rebates.